kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/tandfebooks/README.md

 ## Some of OCLC's notes for this stanza

-September 2017: Taylor & Francis eBooks has launched a new platform, which requires SSL configuration and the following database stanza in config.txt :
+October 2017: Taylor & Francis eBooks has launched a new platform, which requires SSL configuration and the following database stanza in config.txt :

-The new and legacy platforms will run in parallel until October 2017.
+The new and legacy platforms will run in parallel until early November, 2017.
 The stanza for the legacy platform is below.